 Convention week is intended to be a time of spiritual enrichment and fellowship for the young people of our denomination.
 We believe that all conventioneers know what is expected of them.
 However, we all need guidelines to govern us at times.
-As the host church, Holland PRC will require all conventioneers to abide by these rules:
+All conventioneers will be required to abide by these rules:

 - Choice of clothing for all events including the banquet will be modest and reflect that the wearer is a child of God.
 This includes proper swim attire (i.e. NO bare midriffs for women).
 No visible undergarments.
 Girls, we ask that you do not wear t-shirts with sides ripped down to reveal a sports bra.
 (If we feel the clothing is inappropriate, you will be asked to change.)

 - No water or food fights in the camp facilities and dining hall.

 - No smoking, vaping, chewing tobacco, or alcohol.

 - No illegal drugs or over-the-counter sleep inhibitors such as No-Doze, Monster, etc.

 - No knives, matches, lighters, fireworks, or any type of weapon.

 - Cell phones will be allowed during free time and games, for phone calls and for taking pictures.
 They may not be used during speeches and discussion groups.
 Chaperones have the right to take away phones if they feel you are abusing this privilege.